hytromo/MacroPolo/README.md

         The color is a string with a hexadecimal representation of a color (e.g. #000000)

-    wait_for_no_pixel_color_special(self, function, times, point, color, timeout)
+    wait_for_no_pixel_color_special(self, function, times, point, color, interval)
-        Waits till the point 'point' is not of color 'color', checking every 'timeout' milliseconds.
+        Waits till the point 'point' is not of color 'color', checking every 'interval' milliseconds.
 It will run the function 'function' when it has checked 'times' times for the pixel color (and it hasn't found it, otherwise it exits).

-    wait_for_pixel_color_in_area(self, rectangle, color, timeout)
+    wait_for_pixel_color_in_area(self, rectangle, color, interval)
-        Waits till the rectangle 'rectangle' contains a pixel of color 'color', checking every 'timeout' milliseconds.
+        Waits till the rectangle 'rectangle' contains a pixel of color 'color', checking every 'interval' milliseconds.
 Then it simply exits returning the pixel where the color was found first.
         The rectangle is a tuple [x, y, width, height], where x, y the coordinates of the top left corner and width, height the width